-Many backpackers carry camp shoes for greater comfort in camp that can serve double duty as stream crossing shoes, so they don’t have to get their hiking boots or trail shoes wet.
+Many backpackers carry camp shoes to help their feet recover after a hot day of hiking or to change into for stream crossings to keep their socks and hiking footwear dry.
+They’re also indispensable for showering in hostels and at campgrounds to avoid contracting athlete’s foot from others.
 Sandals, water shoes, slides, clogs, and minimalist footwear are all popular choices but it’s worth giving some thought to their strength and weaknesses in different environments and climate conditions.
 Check out our Camp Shoe Selection Guide below for a full discussion of the factors you should consider.

 Here are the 10 Best Camp Shoes that we recommend.